 Medical mistakes in any capacity are alarming.
 Medical practitioners undergo years of extensive training in the handling and care of patients.
 You have the right, therefore, to expect a certain level of care when you visit a doctor.
 Dipping beneath this level of care can cause serious and potentially fatal patient injuries and illnesses.
-Distinguishing between whether you are the victim of medical negligence or medical malpractice is important, as each could lead to different burdens of proof and financial recoveries for you as a plaintiff.
+Distinguishing between whether you are the victim of medical negligence or medical malpractice is important, as each could lead to different burdens of proof and financial recoveries for you as a plaintiff in West Virginia.

 The main difference between medical negligence and medical malpractice is that negligence is unintentional.
 Medical negligence refers to an act of carelessness, not intent to harm.
 Medical negligence means the practitioner made a mistake in the good faith belief that he or she was fulfilling the medical standards of care and doing the right thing by the patient.
 Any failure to provide health care services per the medical industry’s standards, resulting in harm to the patient, could constitute medical negligence.